Classroom + Conference Reservation

 1

-CRON provides a range of computer hardware and software for student use, and facilitates access to other computational resources on campus for both the Departments of Architecture and Planning.
-CRON can advise users on equipment to purchase, and manages the day-to-day operations of the Department's computing infrastructure.
+CRON provides a range of computer hardware and software and facilitates access to other computational resources on campus for both the Department of Architecture and the Department of Urban Studies and Planning.
+CRON can advise users on equipment to purchase, and manages the day-to-day operations of both departments' computing infrastructure.

-Hardware includes color and black-and-white laser printers, wide-format plotters, scanners (flatbed and slide), digital cameras, portable projectors and video equipment.
+Hardware includes color and black-and-white laser printers, wide-format plotters, scanners (flatbed, slide and wide-format), digital cameras, portable projectors, fully automated podcast production, and video equipment.
 Computers are located in studios, classrooms, labs and other areas.
 Many areas are equipped with plasma screens or overhead projectors.
-Refer to the CRON website to learn where equipment is located.
-During the academic term, computer facilities are available 24 hours a day to students enrolled in the Department's academic programs.
-In addition to the Department's facilities, all MIT students have access to workstations in Athena clusters located throughout the campus.
+Refer to pages of this web site to learn where equipment is located.
+During the academic term, computer facilities are available 24 hours a day to students enrolled in either departments' academic programs.
+In addition to the departments' facilities, all MIT students have access to workstations in Athena clusters located throughout the MIT campus.
+At list of printing equipment is available here: http://cron-cronlasso-s.mit.edu/cron/p.lasso?t=5:2:0

 Further information can be had by visiting the CRON web site: